mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 1. We meet with the customer and learn about how they use TinyPilot.
 1. We integrate the customer's feedback into our feature roadmap.

 When I receive outreach as a customer from other businesses, it's usually baldly selfish.
-They'll say something like, "We want to help you understand all of our offerings," but they're really just trying to get me to buy stuff.
+They'll say something like, "We want to help you understand all of our offerings," but they're really just trying to get me to buy more stuff.

 I want TinyPilot's customer outreach to feel collaborative rather than parasitic or greedy.
 I think it will help us tune our roadmap to features that our customers want, and it will help us find out about new opportunities for TinyPilot that we otherwise wouldn't discover.